Tanzu-Gerg/Tanzu-Telemetry-Standalone-Data-Collector/README.md

 - `tomcat/bin/catalina.sh run`

 The following fields will be anonymized by taking a sha256 hash of the values:
+- app guids
-- Environment variables (excluding a small set of buildpack-related variables (see below))
+- environment variables (excluding a small set of buildpack-related variables (see below))
-- Service binding names, labels, and tags
+- service binding names, labels, and tags

-The un-anonymized environment variables and values that are collected are as follows:
+The un-anonymized environment variable names AND values that are collected are as follows:
 - `BP_PIP_VERSION` used by Python Buildpack
 - `CACHE_NUGET_PACKAGES` used by .NET Core Buildpack
 - `EXTENSIONS` used by PHP Buildpack